Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Monument inside Battery Park| ©Karlis Dambrans

-One of the best ways to have a great time visiting a park like Battery Park (especially if you don't have much time to explore it on foot) is to rent a bike and ride it quickly from end to end on a route that allows you to see the main sights while enjoying nature and the seascape.
+One of the best ways to have a great time visiting a park like Battery Park (especially if you don't have a lot of time to explore it on foot) is to rent a bike and ride it quickly from end to end on a route that allows you to see the main sights while enjoying nature and the seascape.

-Other interesting options to consider if you are traveling with children under 16 (who can't use CitiBike) or if you prefer to take a guided tour on wheels in the traditional style are Blazing Saddles or Bike and Roll.
+Other interesting options to consider if you are going on this tour with children under 16 (who can't use CitiBike) or if you prefer to do a traditional style guided tour on wheels are Blazing Saddles or Bike and Roll.

 SeaGlass Carousel at Battery Park| ©Edward Blake